AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

     // ...
 }
 ```
-Such code would be flat-out illegal if `a` and `b` were of a built-in type. <br>
+Such code would be flat-out illegal if `a` and `b` were of a built-in type.
 One of the hallmarks of good user-defined types is that they avoid gratuitous incompatibilities with the built-ins,
-and allowing assignments to the product of two numbers seems pretty gratuitous to me. <br>
+and allowing assignments to the product of two numbers seems pretty gratuitous to me.
 Declaring `operator*`'s return value `const` prevents it, and that's why it's The Right Thing To Do.

 #### `const` member functions

-Many people overlook the fact that *member functions differing only in their constness can be overloaded*, but this is an important feature of C++. <br>
+Many people overlook the fact that *member functions differing only in their constness can be overloaded*, but this is an important feature of C++.
 Incidentally, const objects most often arise in real programs as a result of being passed by pointer-to-const or reference-to-const.
-What does it mean for a member function to be const? <br>
+What does it mean for a member function to be const?
 There are two prevailing notions:
-- *bitwise constness* (also known as *physical constness*) <br>
+- *bitwise constness* (also known as *physical constness*)
     The bitwise `const` camp believes that a member function is `const`
     iff. it doesn't modify any of the object's data members (excluding those that are `static`),
-    i.e., iff. it *doesn't modify any of the bits inside the object*. <br>
+    i.e., iff. it *doesn't modify any of the bits inside the object*.
     The nice thing about bitwise constness is that it's easy to detect violations:
-    compilers just look for assignments to data members. <br>
+    compilers just look for assignments to data members.
     In fact, bitwise constness is C++'s definition of constness,
     and a `const` member function isn't allowed to modify
-    any of the non-`static` data members of the object on which it is invoked. <br><br>
+    any of the non-`static` data members of the object on which it is invoked.
+    <br><br>
-    Unfortunately, many member functions that don't act very `const` pass the bitwise test. <br>
+    Unfortunately, many member functions that don't act very `const` pass the bitwise test.
-    In particular, *a member function that modifies what a pointer points* to frequently doesn't act `const`. <br>
+    In particular, *a member function that modifies what a pointer points* to frequently doesn't act `const`.
-    But if only the pointer is in the object, the function is bitwise `const`, and compilers won't complain. <br>
+    But if only the pointer is in the object, the function is bitwise `const`, and compilers won't complain.
-    That can lead to counterintuitive behavior. <br>
+    That can lead to counterintuitive behavior.
     For example, suppose we have a `TextBlock`-like class that stores its data as a `char *` instead of a `string`,
-    because it needs to communicate through a C API that doesn't understand `string` objects. <br>
+    because it needs to communicate through a C API that doesn't understand `string` objects.
     ```
     class CTextBlock
     {